-- When a sunscreen is needed, infants can use adult sunscreens (AAP recommendation) even though the FDA hasn't approved their use under 6 months old.
+- When a sunscreen is needed, infants can use adult sunscreens.
+The FDA hasn't approved their use under 6 months old.
+However, the AAP supports their use at this age.
 There are no reported harmful side effects from today's sunscreens.

 - To prevent sunburned lips, apply a lip coating that contains sunscreen.

-- If the nose or some other area has been repeatedly burned during the summer, protect it completely from all the sun's rays with zinc oxide or titanium oxide ointment.
+- If the nose or some other area has been burned often, protect it completely.
+Use zinc oxide or titanium oxide ointment.